 Volmail is the official John A. Logan email account for students.
 Students will receive an invitation to their personal email address when they enroll.
 It is important to check the Volmail account regularly, since instructors and College offices will contact students through Volmail.
+For assistance with Volmail visit the Information Technology webpage.

-Text message (JALCtext)
+Text message (JALCAlert) - AP 802

-Many important announcements will be made through the JALCtext system.
-Visit JALCtext to setup your account.
+Many important announcements will be made through the JALCAlert system.
+Visit JALCAlert to setup your account.